 Haute green couture.
 Eco-mansions.
 Green gadgetry.
-In retrospect, 2008 was probably the high water mark for green retail marketing.
-And good riddance: overpriced luxury goods posing as green consumer products aren't serving the environment or our budgets.
+Green retail marketing was incredibly hot just a few years ago, but it really doesn't make sense.
+Overpriced luxury goods posing as green consumer products aren't serving the environment or our budgets.
 Nor is the inevitable backlash from shoppers jaded by dicey environmental claims and premium pricing.

 Green meets frugal

 Economies are cyclical, and we suddenly find ourselves on the skinny side of an impressive — though ultimately unsustainable — period of growth.
 This has left even comparatively well-to-do families with difficult lifestyle decisions, including ways to stretch a paycheck.
-With tougher times ahead, some have been quick to proclaim the bursting of a green bubble.
+Some have been quick to proclaim the bursting of a green bubble.

 This is, of course, not the case.
-The economic downturn is simply forcing us to confront a basic fact: a greener world won't come through eco-getaways, environmentally friendly products or clever marketing.
+The recent economic downturn is simply forcing us to confront a basic fact: A greener world won't come through eco-getaways, environmentally friendly products or clever marketing.
 It will come through reducing consumption.

 Leaner is greener.
-While complex global issues won't be solved entirely through personal action, the recession means each of us has a pocketbook stake in the development of an economy which goes lighter on the planet's limited natural resources and our household budgets.
+Complex global issues won't be solved entirely through personal action.
+Each of us has a pocketbook stake in the development of an economy which goes lighter on the planet's limited natural resources and our household budgets.

 Where to start?